magnum/wordpress/wp-content/plugins/uncanny-automator/readme.txt

 Have a look at [https://automatorplugin.com/knowledge-base/creating-a-recipe/](https://automatorplugin.com/knowledge-base/creating-a-recipe/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=how_to_create_first_automation).
 Don't forget to watch the video there.
 Hopefully it will be the first recipe of many!

+= Will Uncanny Automator slow down my website? =

+Uncanny Automator is built from the ground up for efficiency and performance.
+Automator adds negligible overhead to WordPress sites and has been rigorously tested across dozens of hosting environments.

+= What are the limits of your free version? =

+All integrations, triggers, actions and tokens listed [here](https://automatorplugin.com/all-triggers-and-actions/?utm_source=wp_repo_automator&utm_medium=readme&utm_content=what_are_the_limits_of_your_free_version) that don't have a "Pro" label are available in our free version.
+For the WordPress plugins listed, we include a forever-free license that allows you to run recipes with these triggers and actions an unlimited number of times.
+There are also no limits on the number of recipes you can set up or what you can include in each.
+For recipes that include non-WordPress apps, like Twitter and Facebook, you can create a free account to unlock 1,000 credits to try out these integrations.

 = Is Automator translation friendly? =

 Absolutely!
 The plugin was created with translation in mind and tested with a variety of translation plugins.
 We will support any translation issues you run into.